<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 It’s a fact of life, but one that not many people like to talk about.
 After all, who wants a ‘failure’ on their CV?

-The Standish Group released some amazing statistics just about the depth of project failure.
+The Standish Group released some amazing statistics on the depth of project failure.
 Consider that:

 This data may seem disheartening, but it can be very helpful to keep in mind when you begin a new project and start to consider stakeholder engagement tools.